iJoyRide/iJoyRide/README.md

 * ✉️  You can contact me at [sumfeis3@gmail.com](mailto:sumfeis3@gmail.com)
 * 🧠  I'm using a new tech stack!
-* ⭐  React, TypeScript, ASP.NET Core8 WebAPI and Entity Framework Core
+* ⭐  Microsoft Certified: Azure Data Engineer Associate
-* 🤞  Learning Java
+* 🤞  Learning Data Engineering, Microsoft Azure, Apache PySpark
-* 👍🏻  Developing an examination portal
+* 👍🏻  Working on a Gym App

  </div>